-The self-congratulatory reason we give for these pangs of conscious is that we are just so dedicated that we just can’t turn off our loyalty to hard work.
+The self-congratulatory reason we give for these pangs of conscience is that we are just so dedicated that we just can’t turn off our loyalty to hard work.
 Christians might even quote Proverbs 13:4, “The soul of the sluggard craves and gets nothing, while the soul of the diligent is richly supplied.”
 But God built us to need rest, too.

 The Lord set the example of rest when after creating the universe and all that is in it in six days, and on the seventh day He rested (Gen 2:1–3).
 In the Law, Yahweh required that the people of Israel rest from their work on the seventh day of the week (Ex 20:8; cf. Deut 5:12).
 This was stridently kept by the Jews to the degree that other specific man-made laws crept in around this command to protect it from being violated, so much so that these legalistic requirements actually began to make this command to rest become a burden.
-Which is why during Jesus earthly ministry the Pharisees asked Him why He was so cavalier in regards to their specific Sabbath requirements, his response was “The Sabbath was made for man, not man for the Sabbath” (Mark 2:27).
+This is why during His earthly ministry the Pharisees asked Jesus why He was so cavalier in regards to their specific Sabbath requirements, his response was “The Sabbath was made for man, not man for the Sabbath” (Mark 2:27).

 All that is to say, that dismissing rest is a foolish and prideful thing to do.
 Every God-given weekend should be a reminder to us that we are merely human and need to take a break.
 And it should be viewed as a unique and precious blessing from our sympathetic Maker who knows our weakness.